Gentoo Development Guide

 Masking hardware-specific feature flags.
 For example,

-mmxandsseare only available on x86,altivecis only available onppcandvisis only available on sparc v9. -
+mmxandsseare only available onx86,altivecis only available onppcandvisis only available onsparcv9. -

 Disabling unavailable soft dependencies.
-A simple hypothetical example
+A simple hypothetical example — say

 Note that use.mask is a per-flag thing, not per package's use of a given